PassantinoDev/Product_Preview_Card/README.md

 # Product_Preview_Card
-Basicle what the title says...Enjoy!
+basically what the title says...Enjoy!